spotinst/help/src/docs/cloud-analyzer/README.md

 ## Cost Analysis

 Cloud Analyzer provides a detailed cost analysis of past, present, and estimated spend, providing deep cross-cloud and cross-account visibility.
-The Cost Analysis dashboard delivers a clear view of your organization’s entire cloud expenses and a drill down into individual workloads, accounts, and services.
+The Cost Analysis dashboard delivers a clear view of your organization's entire cloud expenses and a drill down into individual workloads, accounts, and services.

 ## Trends & Notifications